 Our Part-Time Tuition Fee School Direct programme has been carefully designed and is delivered by experienced practitioners to ensure that you will start your teaching career equipped with the best combination of skills and knowledge.
 A crucial aspect of this programme is the innovative structure which starts with our summer ‘Induction Week’.
 This Induction Week prepares you to spend the first few vital days of September in your placement school.
-Many ITT programmes don’t start until the end of September and therefore miss out this essential experience.
+Many ITT programmes don’t start until October and therefore miss out on this essential experience.
 Our Associate Teachers recognise the importance of being in school at the start of the year and really value being part of the team from the outset.

 The Rapid Development Programme begins straight after the first week in school in September and will provide you with focused support and guidance to develop and test out your ‘teacher’s toolkit’.
 The time during this intensive programme is divided between central training sessions and time in you first placement school.

 Our inspiring training programmes are carefully crafted to ensure the right balance of ‘theory and practise’ to prepare you for your career as a great teacher: ‘Central training has also made an excellent contribution to trainees’ development as new teachers…Trainees benefit from excellent specialist training to develop their subject knowledge’.
 (Ofsted report).

 Central training is designed by a committed team at Oxfordshire Teacher Training and delivered by a range of expert colleagues who combine their extensive knowledge of the current school system with principles, research and theories drawn from the most recent and relevant sources.
 Our designated Subject Specialists are exceptional practitioners in their subject areas and work closely with the central team to ensure a coherent, focused and flexible approach.
 A range of visits and external speakers are threaded throughout the programme to motivate, inspire and deepen your understanding.
 Additional support comes from our fantastic Wellbeing Officer.